New privacy role in public sector

 State Services Minister Jonathan Coleman said on Tuesday there will be a stronger focus on privacy and security across government with the creation of a chief privacy officer.

 He said it is important New Zealanders have confidence in government agencies to do all they can to ensure personal information is kept safe.

-Next story in Political: Govt to clarify tax exemption for social housing agencies
+Next story in Politics: Govt to clarify tax exemption for social housing agencies

 Copyright © 2013, Radio New Zealand